0x00nier/0x00nier.github.io/blogs/pragyan/kingpin.md

 ---
-layout: default
+layout: post
+title: "The Kingpin — Pragyan CTF 2023"
 ---
-# Pragyan CTF 2023 — The Kingpin Write-up

 Greetings everyone.
 Welcome to a very short write-up covering the Forensics challenge from Pragyan CTF 2023.
-Today, we will be discussing the “The Kingpin” challenge, an exciting challenge that involves some packet analysis, Image-Magick and some Photoshop (that’s how I did it at least).
+Today, we will be discussing the "The Kingpin" challenge, an exciting challenge that involves some packet analysis, Image-Magick and some Photoshop (that's how I did it at least).
 The challenge prompt reads —

 ![](img/chal.webp)

+## Packet Analysis

 So, we seem to have a packet capture file that we are supposed to take a look at.
-Let’s do exactly that.
+Let's do exactly that.

 ![](img/wireshark.webp)